hughlang/tweek/docs/instrumentation.md

 level.
 For example, a Tween object does not know anything about its parent Layer or Displayable and therefore, it cannot emit useful logging data.

-### LogEvent

-A LogEvent is generically a message from a lower level of the code placed on the EventBus to get logged at a higher level.
-This will allow for better control of what gets logged.
-For example, a Layer may have debug = true and thus it can decide what gets logged.

 ## GPU Rendering